Artificial Intelligence

 AI Continuum

-This AI continuum may also assist you in thinking about crafting your AI policy.
+The AI continuum presented below may also assist you in thinking about crafting your AI policy.
+You can also utlized this AI Continuum Infographic.

 Note: If you allow AI use in your course, remind students about the rules for AI use on every assignment.
 The rules may vary depending on the assignment, so ensure students know what is allowed and what is not.